mhdzy/f1-stream/README.md

 ## Output

-The data is output to the `data/<tag>/parsed` directory.
-Each packet type has its own csv file, and is continuously updated in both 'batch' and 'live' runtime modes.
+Parsed packet types have their own csv file which is continuously updated in both 'batch' and 'live' runtime modes.

+### batch

+Each raw packet received is stored individually in `data/<tag>/raw`.

+Parsed data is stored in `data/<tag>/parsed` with a csv file for each packet type.

+### live

+Raw packets are not currently stored.

+Parsed data is stored in `data/<tag>/parsed`, the same as in batch mode.